MongoEngine/mongoengine/docs/django.rst

 also plan to use the ORM in your project), and instead call :func:`~mongoengine.connect` somewhere in the settings module.

-.. note :: If getting an ``ImproperlyConfigured: settings.DATABASES is
+.. note:: If getting an ``ImproperlyConfigured: settings.DATABASES is
     improperly configured`` error you may need to remove ``django.contrib.sites`` from ``INSTALLED_APPS`` in settings.py.